Marshalls Creek Bridge replacement

 Marshalls Creek Bridge is an existing two-way, two-lane access route for vehicles travelling on the Sturt Highway in Wagga Wagga.
 The bridge limits traffic flow, forcing vehicles to slow down through this section of the highway.

-Transport for NSW is proposing to replace the crossing with a wider, longer bridge to ease congestion and improve safety in the area.
+Transport for NSW is replacing the crossing with a wider, longer bridge to ease congestion and improve safety in the area.
 The Marshalls Creek Bridge replacement will:

 The replacement bridge will be 30 metres long and 25.3 metres wide including: